 Recently, we talked with Barry Williams, the actor behind elder brother Greg Brady.
-We discussed the upcoming Classic TV Stars Cruise he is hosting, and took some time to chat about A Very Brady Christmas, the renovation of the Brady house and more.
+We took some time to chat about A Very Brady Christmas, the renovation of the Brady house and more.

 Let's talk about A Very Brady Christmas.
 What is the first thing that comes to mind when you think of that Christmas special?

 It was the first time we had gotten together in quite a while.
 We were all grown up… I was wearing a mustache in that, wasn’t I?

 You won’t see me wearing that anymore!
 [Laughs] I was going for that Tom Selleck look.

 What did you think about the movie itself?

 Think of it this way.
 The Brady Bunch was like a family.
 I always appreciated getting together, like a family reunion, regardless of what exactly the plot points were.
 In some ways, it was more for our nostalgia than… than, you know, saving dad by singing "O Come, All Ye Faithful."

 Right, Mike was trapped in the collapsed construction site.